 This much-awaited drama unsurprisingly surpassed the 5-percent viewership right off the bat, and although it was hounded by controversies concerning the filming set’s safety and editing process, the rating continued to increase and reached an all-time high of 6.9 %.
 Hwayugi tells the story of a woman (played by Oh Yeon-seo) with the ability to see dark spirits who teams up with the great Monkey King (Lee Seung-gi) and the Bull Demon King (Cha Seung-won) to battle them.
 She met the Monkey King when she was a child and let him free from his prison, an accident that would bring them together several years later.

 Writer Noh Hee-kyung’s latest drama Live ranks 4th on the list of the top Korean dramas in the first half of 2018.
-The series obtained a peak rating of 7.73 percent during its finale.
+The series obtained a peak rating of 7.7 percent during its finale.
 I consider this a human drama that explores the characters and lives of ordinary police officers (finally! not the usual detectives).
-There are no chase scenes or gruesome serial murders, just the officers as they perform their duties.
-It tells the story of policemen—from the lowest patrol officers to their superiors.
+There are no chase scenes or gruesome serial murders—only the officers performing their duties.
+It tells the story of policemen, from the lowest patrol officers to their superiors.
 Starring in the drama are Lee Kwang-soo and Jung Yu-mi.

 Lawless Lawyer’s notable record is quite something—a six percent viewership obtained during the second episode.
 In fact, its first episode rating is the highest among the cable shows until another drama broke the record.
-Airing at a time when many legal dramas (Investigation Couple, Miss Hammurabi, and Suits) fill in the small screen, Lawless Lawyer sets itself apart by having a former gangster turned lawyer as the protagonist (played by Lee Joon-gi).
+Airing during a time when many legal dramas (Investigation Couple, Miss Hammurabi, and Suits) fill in the small screen, Lawless Lawyer sets itself apart by having a gangster-turned-lawyer as its protagonist (played by Lee Joon-gi).
 Driven by the desire to avenge his mother, he becomes the type of lawyer who uses both his fists (literally) and the loopholes in law to fight against those in power.